yhagio/tutorialedge.net/content/python/python-modules-tutorial.md

 ...
 ~~~

+## What is a Module in Python

+Before we go on to creating our own Python Modules, it's important to know exactly what a `module` is in Python.

+> A module can be defined as a file containing Python definitions and statements.
+The file name is the module name with the suffix `.py` appended.

 ## Defining a Simple Module

 We'll start off by defining a very simple module that will exist in a `.py` file within the same directory as our `main.py` script that we'll be writing.